Price makes 29 saves, Canadiens beat Golden Knights 3-2

-Carey Price made 29 saves and the Canadiens beat Vegas 3-2 to tie the series at a game apiece.
+LAS VEGAS (AP) — Carey Price made 29 saves and the Montreal Canadiens beat the Vegas Golden Knights 3-2 on Wednesday night to tie the Stanley Cup semifinal series at a game apiece.

 Price improved to 9-4 in the playoffs, his most victories in a postseason.
 He had eight in 2014.